intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 }
 ```

-For the Native CPU target, the device compiler is in charge of materializing the SPIRV builtins (such as `@__spirv_BuiltInGlobalInvocationId`), so that they can be correctly updated by the runtime when executing the kernel.
+For the SYCL Native CPU target, the device compiler is in charge of materializing the SPIRV builtins (such as `@__spirv_BuiltInGlobalInvocationId`), so that they can be correctly updated by the runtime when executing the kernel.
 This is performed by the [PrepareSYCLNativeCPU pass](https://github.com/intel/llvm/blob/sycl/llvm/lib/SYCLLowerIR/PrepareSYCLNativeCPU.cpp).
 The PrepareSYCLNativeCPUPass also emits a `subhandler` function, which receives the kernel arguments from the SYCL runtime (packed in a vector), unpacks them, and forwards only the used ones to the actual kernel.